rofrankel/prooferb/README.md

 [email me](mailto:richard@frankel.tv?subject=prooferb%20credit) so I can give you credit for the idea.

-This code is (C) Richard Frankel 2011 and released under the MIT license.
+Copyright Richard Frankel 2011.
+Code released under the MIT license.